 Electromagnetic waves are measured by wavelength and frequency.
 Wavelength is the distance covered by one complete cycle of the electromagnetic wave.
 Frequency is the number of electromagnetic waves in one second, also known as a Hertz or Hz.
 One Hz equals one cycle per second.
 One megahertz (MHz) equals one million cycles per second.
 Generally, microwaves are radio frequencies measuring more than 1 GHz.

-What is a Multipath? – An RF signal is transmitted in all directions from the transmitting antenna much like a water ripple travels in all directions from the point where a stone hits the surface of a pond.
+An RF signal is transmitted in all directions from the transmitting antenna much like a water ripple travels in all directions from the point where a stone hits the surface of a pond.
 When that ripple hits a rock or the bank of the pond, the wave will bounce off and travel in a new direction across the pond.

 The same thing happens with radio waves.
 They bounce off of trees, mountains, buildings and other objects.
 Since straight and reflected waves take different paths some arrive at the receiving antenna more quickly than others, causing cancellation due to differing phase relationships.
 This concept is called multipath.
 It results in lowered signal levels at the receiver and thus shorter useful distances for the link.
 Multipath is particularly a factor in interior environments where objects provide many different reflection paths.